kkkrist/chromium-extension-service/README.md

 # Chromium Extension Service

-This is a proxy service required by [Chromium Update Notifications](https://github.com/kkkrist/chromium-notifier) to fetch version info for installed extensions.
-It enables bypassing of [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) restrictions of the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and tracking of GitHub-hosted extensions (see below).
+This is a service used by [Chromium Update Notifications](https://github.com/kkkrist/chromium-notifier) primarily for error tracking.
+Legacy versions use it to fetch version info for installed extensions too.

 ## Requirements